 TGm editor, please update the following paragraph in this subclause as shown below:

-Full Set Rx Periodicity field indicates the least number of Beacon frames or DMG Beacon frames a STA needs to receive in order to discover all the active nontransmitted BSSIDs in the set.
+The Full Set Rx Periodicity field indicates the minimum number of Beacon frames or DMG Beacon frames a non-AP STA performing scanning procedures needs to receive in order to discover all the active nontransmitted BSSIDs in the set.

+NOTE – A non-AP STA is expected to know the profile periodicity of its associated AP.
+When its associated AP’s profile is expected to be absent, the non-AP STA can choose to not process either the Beacon frame from the transmitted BSSID in the multiple BSSID set or the Multiple BSSID element within a Beacon frame from the transmitted BSSID.